 Inexpensive Insulation Upgrades

 If you can spend a few pounds to upgrade your insulation, there are a few items that would significantly improve the use of the above mentioned free insulation materials.
-These insulation upgrades work well along, too.
+These insulation upgrades work well on their own, too.

 Reflective insulation serves as a radiant barrier and a vapour barrier in one product.
 It can easily slide between the walls of the shed and work with additional insulation to keep the space cool in the summer and warm during the winter.
 You can also staple or tape it to the ceiling for additional protection against temperature variation.